Assisted Living

 • Power of attorney documentation

 Each state has its own Medicaid application form.
-In most cases, the most hassle-free option will be to submit online, but applications can also be submitted by mail or in person through the state’s Medicaid office or local Department of Health and Human Services.
-Be sure to complete all sections of the application accurately and attach any supporting documents.
+In most cases, the most hassle-free option will be to apply online, but applications can also be submitted by mail or in person through the state’s Medicaid office or local department of health and human services.
+Complete all fields carefully and include all required documents to avoid delays.

 Step 5: Wait for approval

-After submitting the application, Medicaid will review it to determine if your loved one qualifies.
-Legally, Medicaid offices must review applications and notify individuals within a set number of days.
 In most cases, Medicaid must send out determination letters within 45 days.
 That said, if the applicant is applying for long-term care based on a disability, this timeframe is increased to 90 days.
+Respond quickly to any requests for additional information.

 Get help finding long-term care providers that accept Medicaid

-You can only receive Nursing Home Medicaid coverage in a facility that is Medicaid-certified.
+If your loved one is eligible for Medicaid long-term care and needs a nursing home level of care, Medicaid will only cover care when it’s provided in a Medicaid-certified nursing home.
 Unfortunately, not all nursing homes accept Medicaid, so it’s crucial to ensure the facility your loved one chooses participates in the program.
 Even if your loved one qualifies for Medicaid long-term care, they may not be able to immediately move into a nursing facility, as availability in Medicaid-certified facilities can be difficult to find.

 Tips for finding a long-term care facility with Medicaid